aws-samples/aws-secure-environment-accelerator/README.md

    ***(The ALZ AVM takes 42 minutes per sub-account.
 You can add additional AWS workload accounts at a later time)***

-3. Create an S3 bucket in your master account, preferably encrypted with the `AwsLandingZoneKMSKey` KMS key, and with versioning enabled
+3. Create an S3 bucket in your master account with versioning enabled ~~4.
-~~4.
 Place your config file, named `config.json`, in your new bucket~~ (S3 auto-load Functionality BROKEN)
+5. place the firewall license and configuration in the folder and path defined in the config file (i.e. firewall/license.lic and firewall/fortigate.txt)

 #### Deploy the Accelerator Installer Stack